Boo-Boo’s Story

 Call your vet if you notice any of these.
 Boo-Boo had almost all of them:

-Swelling getting worse after 2–3 days on meds.
+- Swelling that gets worse after 2–3 days on medication

 Kitty Sore Mouth Prevention Tips (for long-term care)

-🍗 Rotate in softer foods regularly to give teeth/jaw a break.
+🍗 Rotate in softer foods regularly to give the teeth and jaw a break

 👩⚕️ Schedule dental checkups during routine vet visits